-Philosophers identify two broad competing views on the nature of time: A-theory and B-theory (1).
-Whichever theory one adopts, it will certainly shape how one views reality.
+Philosophers identify two broad and competing views on the nature of time: A-theory and B-theory.
+Whichever theory one endorses, it will shape how one views the world.
 In theology and the philosophy of religion, how one sees the nature of time will also influence how he or she sees God.

-These concepts were initially proposed by the idealist philosopher John McTaggart in his 1908 paper, The Unreality of Time.
-McTaggart saw A-theory as contradictory though he still believed that A-properties (such as being past) are essential to our current concept of time.
-McTaggart deduced that our current concept of time is incoherent, a conclusion referred to as “McTaggart’s Paradox” (2).
-His designation of A and B-theory isn’t necessarily the most creative, but it works well enough, and his ideas have lead to considerable development within philosophy of time.
+These concepts were initially proposed by the idealist philosopher John McTaggart in his 1908 paper The Unreality of Time.
+McTaggart saw A-theory as contradictory although he still believed that A-properties (such as the past) are essential to the human conception of time.
+McTaggart deduced by way of conclusion that the human concept of time is therefore incoherent (this is referred to as “McTaggart’s Paradox”), and his ideas have lead to a considerable development within the philosophy of time.

-The real difference between the two theories concerns whether or not time is tensed (A-theory) or tenseless (B-theory).
+The primary difference between the two theories concerns whether or not time is tensed (A-theory) or tenseless (B-theory).
 A-theory is tensed in the sense that if one were to say that “I am in the middle of training,” the statement depends on the temporal perspective, namely, the present.
-On A-theory, there is a real difference between past, present, and future; these are real objective features of reality.
-Right now the present is all that exists, a view known as presentism, whereas the past no longer exists, and the future is still yet to exist and is based on potentiality (it is not fixed and determinate like the past); philosopher Ted Sider explains that “Presentism is the doctrine that only the present is real” (3).
-On A-theory, temporal becoming is a core feature which means that things and events come into being and go out of being.
-For example, a past historical event such as Caesar crossing the Rubicon with his army has already occurred and receded into the past, hence no longer exists.
-Philosopher Jonathan Tallant, though not an advocate for presentism, explains the general idea postulated by the presentist is like “When I wave my hand, I destroy what used to exist and make some new thing come into existence” (4).
-On this view the past and future only exist subjectively whereas only the present exists objectively outside of our minds.
-Though B-theory has a large number of advocates among physicists and philosophers, A-theory is what would seem to prima facie justified and intuitively obvious.
+On this view there is a real difference between past, present, and future in that these are real objective features of reality.
+Right now the present is all that exists, a view known as presentism, whereas the past no longer exists, and the future is still yet to exist and is based on potentiality (it is not fixed and determinate like the past).
+Philosopher Ted Sider explains that “Presentism is the doctrine that only the present is real” (1).
+Temporal becoming, as it is called, is a primary belief asserting that things and events come into being and go out of being.
+For example, a past historical event such as Caesar crossing the Rubicon with an army has already occurred and receded into the past, and therefore no longer exists.
+The past and future exist subjectively (the individual remembers the past and predicts the future) whereas only the present exists objectively outside of the human mind.
+Alhough B-theory has a large number of advocates among physicists and philosophers, A-theory seems both prima facie justified and intuitively obvious.